Manuel Piazza: 2023–24 season

+Pair skating with Júlía Sylvía Gunnarsdóttir for Iceland

 2024–25 season

 In August, it was announced that Piazza had teamed up with Júlía Sylvía Gunnarsdóttir to compete for Iceland, the first ever pair to compete internationally for Iceland.
 They split their training between Reykjavík, Iceland with coach Benjamin Naggiar and Bergamo, Italy with coaches, Ondřej Hotárek and Rosanna Murante.

 Gunnarsdóttir/Piazza made their international debut in November 2024 at the 2024 NRW Trophy.
 They placed third in both the short program and the free skate to claim the bronze medal behind new Swiss team Oxana Vouillamoz / Tom Bouvart and Swedish sibling pair Greta Crafoord / John Crafoord.
 At their second international event, the 2024 CS Warsaw Cup, Gunnarsdóttir/Piazza placed twelfth.

-Gunnarsdóttir/Piazza competed at the 2024 Icelandic Championships at the end of November unchallenged, winning their first national pairs title by default.
+Gunnarsdóttir/Piazza competed at the 2025 Icelandic Championships at the end of November unchallenged, winning their first national pairs title by default.
 Having earned their ISU technical minimum scores at the NRW Trophy, Gunnarsdóttir/Piazza were assigned to compete at the 2025 European Championships in Estonia in January.
 At Europeans, Gunnarsdóttir/Piazza scored a personal best of 48.58, placing eighteenth in the segment.
 They did not advance to the free skate portion of the competition.

+2025–26 season

+Gunnarsdóttir/Piazza opened their season with a fourth-place finish at the 2025 Lombardia Trophy.
+One week later, they placed eighth at the ISU Skate to Milano.

+In October, Gunnarsdóttir/Piazza competed at the 2025 Diamond Spin and the 2025 Swiss Open, winning gold and placing fifth, respectively.
+The following month, the pair won the bronze medal at the 2025 Cup of Innsbruck and the gold medal at the 2026 Icelandic Championships.
+In January, Gunnarsdóttir/Piazza placed eleventh at the 2026 European Championships, scoring personal bests in all three competition segments.
+Their partnership ended after this season.